mindee/mindee-api-ruby/docs/universal.md

 puts result.document
 ```

-# Generated Endpoints
+# Universal Endpoints

-You may have noticed in the previous step that in order to access a custom build, you will need to provide an account and an endpoint name at the very least.
+You may have noticed in the previous step that in order to access a universal build, you will need to provide an account and an endpoint name at the very least.

 Although it is optional, the version number should match the latest version of your build in most use-cases.
 If it is not set, it will default to "1".

 # Field Types

-## Generated Fields
+## Universal Fields

-### Generated List Field
+### Universal List Field

-A `GeneratedListField` is a special type of custom list that implements the following:
+A `UniversalListField` is a special type of custom list that implements the following:

-- **values** (`Array<StringField`[GeneratedObjectField](#Generated-object-field)`>`): the confidence score of the field prediction.
+- **values** (`Array<StringField`[UniversalObjectField](#universal-object-field)`>`): the confidence score of the field prediction.
 - **page_id** (`Integer`): only available for some documents ATM.

 Since the inner contents can vary, the value isn't accessed through a property, but rather through the following functions: